Automattic/jetpack/to-test.md

 We've made some changes to ensure that blocks are properly translated in the block editor.
 If you switch to a language that offers language packs, like French or Spanish, you should see that Jetpack Blocks will now be translated in the editor.

+## Contact Form Block

+The Contact Form Block now includes options for showing a custom post-submission message, or to redirect to a different URL.

 ### Carousel

 In this release, we've made some changes to how the Carousel metadata was added to each gallery.
 To test this: